stevielum1/viral_canvas/README.md

 - [x] Play around and experiment with paper.js to get a feel for how it works

 **Day 1:** Setup `webpack` and `webpack.config.js`.
 Create basic entry file and skeleton of classes that I may need.
 Goals for the day:
-- [ ] Get `webpack` up and running
+- [x] Get `webpack` up and running
-- [ ] Determine what files I'll need (TA review please), and write basic logic of each.
+- [x] Determine what files I'll need, and write basic logic of each.

 **Day 2:** Create the basic simulation.
 Particles should spawn in random locations within the canvas, move in random directions, bounce off walls, and infect other particles.
 Goals for the day:
-- [ ] Particle spawning within the canvas in random locations
+- [x] Particle spawning within the canvas in random locations
-- [ ] Particle movement in a random direction
+- [x] Particle movement in a random direction
-- [ ] Particles bouncing off walls
+- [x] Particles bouncing off walls
-- [ ] Particles infecting other particles
+- [x] Particles infecting other particles

 **Day 3:** Settings and stats.
 Goals for the day:
-- [ ] Allow user to the change the settings of the simulation and be able to restart with their settings in place
+- [x] Allow user to the change the settings of the simulation and be able to restart with their settings in place
-- [ ] Show count of non-infected and infected particles, along with the total time it took to infect all particles
+- [x] Show count of non-infected and infected particles, along with the total time it took to infect all particles
 - [ ] Show live graph of rate of infection

 **Day 4:** Touching up.
 Adding GitHub and LinkedIn icons.
 Styling.
 Any user experience enhancements.
 Goals for the day:
-- [ ] Add links to GitHub and LinkedIn
+- [x] Add links to GitHub and LinkedIn
-- [ ] Any styling improvements
+- [x] Any styling improvements
-- [ ] Any user experience changes (for example, changing the settings to a modal or adding an about section)
+- [x] Any user experience changes (for example, changing the settings to a modal or adding an about section)

 ### Bonus Features
 - [ ] Users can spawn particles with their mouse, either by clicking or dragging